-Our goal is to provide our students with the tools necessary for a successful scientific career.
-In addition to excellence in research, our curriculum offers courses in physiology from the level of the cell to that of the organ and the whole organism, in professional development, in oral and written communication skills for scientists, and in biostatistics.
-Our graduate students have diverse backgrounds, research interests, and career goals, a limited number of courses are therefore required in favor of elective didactic courses chosen by each student to match their scientific and career interests.
+Our mission is to provide our students with the tools necessary for a successful scientific career.
+In addition to excellence in research, our curriculum takes advantage of courses and workshops within the Department of Molecular Physiology and Biophysics, the Graduate School of Biomedical Sciences, and other institutes with the Texas Medical Center to offer training in physiology, from the level of the cell to that of the organ and the whole organism, in professional development, in oral and written communication skills for scientists, and in biostatistics.
+Our graduate students have diverse backgrounds, research interests, and career goals, a limited number of didactic courses are therefore required in favor of elective didactic courses chosen by each student to match their scientific and career interests.

 Many of our graduate students have received awards to travel to scientific meetings and in recognition of the excellence of their work and presentations.
-On average, our students publish four articles resulting from their graduate work.
-Our alumni have been successful in various scientific careers, ranging from research in academic or biotechnology settings to teaching or scientific writing throughout the US and even the world.
+On average, our students publish four peer-reviewed articles during their graduate training.
+Our alumni have successful scientific careers in varied settings, ranging from research in academia and industry, to teaching, scientific writing, patent law, and consulting in locations throughout the US and the world.

 - Full scholarship includes $29,000 stipend, health insurance, and tuition.